parlx-js/parlx.js/README.md

 $ yarn add parlx.js
 ```

-## React.js plugin
+## React plugin
-**If You use React.js, install component, with the implementation of the parlx.js library!**
+**If You use React, install component, with the implementation of the parlx.js library!**

 [More here](https://www.npmjs.com/package/react-parlx)